-For it is a question of independence.
-If other nations go to war or seek to hamper each other's commerce, our merchants, it seems, are at their mercy, to do with as they please.
+For it is a question of independ-If other nations go to war or sack to hamper each other's commerce, our merchaats, it seems, are at their mercy, to do with as they please.
 We must use their ships, and use them as they determine.
 We have not ships enough of our own.
 We cannot handle our own commerce on the seas.
-Our independence is provincial, and is only on land and within our own borders.
-We are not likely own trade, and are without means to extend our commerce even where the doors are wide open and our goods desired.
-Such a situation is not to be endured.
-It is of capital importance not only that the United States should be its own carrier on the seas and enjoy the economic independence which only an adequate merchant marine would give it, but also that the American hemisphere as a whole should enjoy a like independence and self-sufficiency, if it is not to be drawn into the tangle of European affairs.
-Without such independence the whole question of our political unity and self-determination is very seriously clouded and complicated indeed.
+Our independence is previncial, and is only on land and within our own borders.
+We are not likely to be permitted to use even the shipe State of the Finances.